Psychology, Psychiatry and Neuroscience (UoA 4)

 The department runs the Macaque Study Centre, a unique facility for cognitive and behavioural research with crested macaques (Macaca nigra), which was opened in 2011 as a joint venture between the University of Portsmouth and Marwell Wildlife (Winchester, UK).

 The Dog Cognition Centre, a publicly-accessible venue which welcomes citizens and their pets, enhances the department’s work in comparative social cognition, specifically theory of mind related skills in different species.
-A centre focussing on canine cognition, rather than behaviour, is unique in the UK.
+A centre focusing on canine cognition, rather than behaviour, is unique in the UK.

 The Psychology of Applied Cognition laboratory allows for simultaneous and efficient testing of multiple participants under controlled conditions.
 Researchers investigate a variety of topics relating to perception, memory, social cognition, and decision-making in applied settings with a focus on understanding the causes of human error, and the development of protocols designed to reduce human error and improve judgement and performance.